JasbirSingh1535/Threat-Protection-with-XDR/Labguide/lab_11_logic_app.md

 ![](./media/la4.png)

 5. Navigate to **Overview(1)** and click on **Run(2)** to trigger the logic app.
 Once we successfully trigger the Logic app we will recieve confirmation(3).

+## Review
+In this lab you have completed:
+ - Create an Azure logic app
+ - Integrate logic app with Microsoft Defender for Cloud for threat notification.